 |Internal consistency||Whether several items that propose to measure the same general construct produce similar score||

 The WEMWBS showed high internal consistency in a population of UK 13–16 year olds (Clarke et al., 2010), Northern Irish year 11 school students (McKay & Andretta, 2017), Norwegian 15-21 year olds (Ringdal, Bradley Eilersten, Bjørnsen, Espnes & Moksnes, 2018), UK university students and a Scottish general population aged 16 to over 75 years (Tennant et al., 2007).

-|Test-retest reliability||Degree to which the same respondents have the same score after period of time when trait shouldn’t have changed||Good test-retest reliability reported by Taggart et al. (2015)|
+|Test-retest reliability||Degree to which the same respondents have the same score after a period when a trait should not have changed||

 Scoring & Interpretation

-The Reproduction copyrights for WEMWBS are as follows and must be presented on any copy of WEMWBS used: Warwick–Edinburgh Mental Wellbeing Scale (WEMWBS) © NHS Health Scotland, University of Warwick and University of Edinburgh, 2006, all rights reserved.
+“Warwick–Edinburgh Mental Wellbeing Scale (WEMWBS) © NHS Health Scotland, University of Warwick and University of Edinburgh, 2006, all rights reserved.”

 Taggart, F., Stewart-Brown, S., & Parkinson, J. (2015).
 Warwick-Edinburgh Mental Well-being Scale (WEMWBS) User Guide, Version 2.
 NHS Health Scotland.

-Please note that the information on this page was last updated in April 2017.
+Please note that the information on this page was last updated in March 2020.